Prometheus-X-association/contract-manager/README.md

    ```

    This command will use nodemon to watch for changes and restart your application when changes are detected.

+## Generators

-5. Generate TypeScript types for Mongoose using mongoose-tsgen:
+1. Generate TypeScript types for Mongoose using mongoose-tsgen:

    ```bash
    npm run gen-types